contentful/apps/apps/slack/README.md

 - Run the frontend with `npm run start`

 ### Proxy
-- Start ngrok with `ngrok http 3000 --subdomain slack-backend-dev` (the `--subdomain` flagwill not work without paid ngrok account)
+- Start ngrok with `ngrok http 3000 --subdomain slack-backend-dev` (the `--subdomain` flag will not work without paid ngrok account)
 - This ngrok URL is configured as the redirect URL for an already created Slack app [here](https://api.slack.com/apps).
-If it is not, create the Slack app and complete the following steps:
+If the app has not yet been created, create the Slack app and complete the following steps:
   - Add the ngrok URL as redirect URL (Features -> OAuth & Permissions -> Redirect URLs)
   - Enable token rotation (Features -> OAuth & Permissions)